Skip to main content

 "Yu-No: A Girl Who Chants Love at the Bound of this World" is a narrative-driven game that follows Takuya Arima, a high school student who discovers a device that allows him to travel between parallel worlds.
 Using this Reflector Device, Takuya investigates his father's legacy and uncovers a calamity threatening reality itself.
 The game features a unique mechanic to explore different timelines and collect items, aiming to solve mysteries and find a hidden world.

-• The writing suffers from poor translation and character decisions that often feel contrived or illogical, detracting from the overall experience.
+• The writing suffers from bloated dialogue and character interactions that can feel tedious and repetitive, detracting from the overall experience.

 • “The story weaving across all the timelines is really well done, and I think it's definitely worth playing if you're a fan of story-rich visual novels.”